 The COVID-19 crisis will complicate many organisations’ ability to meet financial reporting obligations.
-Directors will need to disclose effects in their financial reports and directors of reporting entities will need to report in their operating and financial review (OFR).

 The AICD has been heavily engaged in policy discussions with government and have put forward balanced solutions that recognise the need to provide Boards, and their management teams, with time and space to grapple with the challenges confronting them, while providing users with the necessary reporting to make informed decisions.

 For further guidance on navigating financial reporting during COVID-19, see the AICD’s analysis here.

 ASIC has announced a one month extension to financial reporting deadlines for both listed and unlisted entities with balance dates up to and including 7 July 2020.
 The ASX has also announced a class waiver to align with ASIC’s announcement.
 ASX listed entities are still required to undertaken certain steps including lodging unaudited/reviewed accounts AND the information required by Appendix 4D or 4E, by the usual lodgement deadline.
 Listed entities should see here for further information.

 ASIC has advised that, where possible, entities should continue to lodge within the statutory deadlines having regard to the information needs of shareholders, creditors and other users of their financial reports, or to meet borrowing covenants or other obligations.

 What about ACNC Annual information statements?

 The ACNC has now advised that entities with an AIS due date between 12 March 2020 and 30 August 2020, will now have an extension until 31 August 2020.

 Do directors need to disclose the effect of COVID-19 on their business in their audited financial report?